Uncommon/Xit/Usage Notes.md

 Indicators are shown for local branches that have been pushed, and again for the corresponding remote branches.
 The option to show status for all remote branches - not just the ones that your local repository is tracking - may be added in the future.

 Branches are looked up by the suffix after the last slash, which seems to be the way TeamCity works.
-I may need to adjust this as I learn more about TeamCity. (see #189)
+I may need to adjust this as I learn more about TeamCity. (see issue #189)

 ## Staging

 In the staging view, you’ll see two columns of status icons, instead of the one column you see when inspecting a commit.
 The left column represents workspace changes, and the right column represents staged (index) changes.

-To select which changes are shown in the preview pane (diff, etc), click on the < or > column header, or on a file status icon.
+To select which changes are shown in the preview pane (diff, etc), click on the < or > column header, or on a file status icon in that column.

 To stage or unstage a file, double-click on its status icon.
 To stage or unstage all files, click the « or » button at the bottom.